symbolicdata/symbolicdata.github.io/TransitiveGroups.markdown

 These data refer to classificational data of groups collected in the [Database for Number Fields](http://galoisdb.math.uni-paderborn.de) of Jürgen Klüners & Gunter Malle.
 This transformation is a very first attempt to compile fingerprints from this collection of transitive groups.

-The fingerprints were compiled by **Andreas Nareike** in March 2013.
+The fingerprints were directly compiled from the corresponding URL in the [Database for Number Fields](http://galoisdb.math.uni-paderborn.de) by **Andreas Nareike** in March 2013.

 The transformation code is available from our [maintenance repo](https://github.com/symbolicdata/maintenance).

 #### Structure of the Data